rafaelcfreire/rafaelcfreire.github.com/_posts/2014-10-11-javascripts-this-nightmare.md

 ![My helpful screenshot](/assets/image4_post_2014_10_11.png)

 ### Strict Mode
 We mentioned some times that the this reference is bounded to the global object at runtime but, what it means?
 It depends on the environment you're executing the code.
 If you run the example above in the console it will be the <a href="http://www.w3schools.com/js/js_window.asp" target="_blank">window object</a>, if you run inside a <a href="http://nodejs.org" target="_blank">NodeJS</a> environment it will be the NodeJS global object.
-But both environments has (<a href="http://www.yuiblog.com/blog/2010/12/14/strict-mode-is-coming-to-town/" target="_blank">Strict Mode</a>.
+But both environments have (<a href="http://www.yuiblog.com/blog/2010/12/14/strict-mode-is-coming-to-town/" target="_blank">Strict Mode</a>.
 Strict mode sets the <i>this</i> to an undefined reference.
 You can see in the link above the advantages of using Strict mode.

 ### For Further Reading
 To go deeply in this subject I suggest the following books, both focused in Javascript.
-The first is a book of <a href="https://github.com/getify/You-Dont-Know-JS/blob/master/README.md#you-dont-know-js-book-series" target="_blank">You Don't Know JS Series</a> which I'm currently reading and highly suggest for deeper understanding of the mechanism of <i>this</i>.
+The first is a book of <a href="https://github.com/getify/You-Dont-Know-JS/blob/master/README.md#you-dont-know-js-book-series" target="_blank">You Don't Know JS Series</a> which I'm currently reading and highly suggest for deeper understanding of the mechanism that <i>this</i> relies on.
 In the link above you can see that's there are more interesting topics about JS like Scope, Closures.
 If you want to buy a copy of the book, click on the link below.
 The second link is one of the greatest books about JS.
 Javascript: The Good Parts is an introdutory reference to some of the most important points in JS.
 Written by <a href="http://Javascript.crockford.com" target="_blank">Douglas Crockford</a>, creator of JSON.